About Molasses Crinkle Cookies

 - For this recipe, I highly recommend using a stand mixer or a hand mixer.
 This recipe would be difficult to make by hand with a whisk.

 - If you follow this recipe as it’s written, it says to remove the dough from the mixing bowl and wrap it in plastic wrap.
-I’ve found this to be the best for chilling dough, and if you’re baking a lot of cookies, it also helps you save valuable space in your refrigerator.
+I’ve found this to be the best for chilling dough, and if you’re baking a lot of cookies, it also helps you save valuable space in your refrigerator without adding more bulky containers.
 However, if you really don’t want to deal with the plastic wrap, you could just cover the mixing bowl and chill it that way.

 More fun cookie recipes